Beibu Gulf, WZ6-12 & WZ12-8

 Following the formal end to the exploration period for Block 22/12 on 30 September 2008, the Wei 6-12, Wei 6-12S and Wei 12-8 oil fields were declared development areas.

 In 2013 the Beibu Gulf development project completed, with a fifteen well drilling programme completed safely and within budget.
+Ten development wells were drilled from the WZ 6-12 platform and five development wells from the WZ 12-8 platform.

 Drilling in 2014 secured undeveloped areas and allowed boundary expansion.
 A successful discovery in the Wei 12-8 Mid area (WZ12-10-2) was integrated into the Beibu Project.
 An appraisal well was completed for production and tied into the WZ12-8W production system in late 2015.